turbot/steampipe-plugin-gcp/docs/tables/gcp_logging_bucket.md

 # Table: gcp_logging_bucket

-Logs buckets store the logs that are routed from other projects, folders, or organizations.
+Logging buckets store the logs that are routed from other projects, folders, or organizations.

 ## Examples